Chicken breakfast sausage has become more popular over the years as a healthier meat option.

 Freshly made chicken sausage will last three to four days in the fridge.

-However, if you need to keep it longer than that, then it is very easy to freeze.
+However, if you need to keep it longer than that, it is very easy to freeze.

-In the freezer the sausages should last for four to six months.
+In the freezer the sausages should last up to four to six months.

 Chicken Breakfast Sausage Recipe